realifetech/ios-sdk/DEV_README.md

 Test suites are nested inside the modules.

 ## Module setup
 All our main modules (General, Communicate, Analytics etc.), represent collections of use cases.
-Each set of use cases should be decoupled from eachother, but we want to expose a single interface for the cases (e.g. `General.someTask()`).
+Each set of use cases should be decoupled from each other, but we want to expose a single interface for the cases (e.g. `General.someTask()`).

 We use the factory & facade patterns.
-A single light weight facade exists for each module which fowards calls to the underlying business logic.
+A single light weight facade exists for each module which forwards calls to the underlying business logic.
 A factory exists which can build all the business logic and inject it into the facade.
-This keep the code highly decoupled, makes dependency management super easy, and keeps the configuraion highly flexible.
+This keep the code highly decoupled, makes dependency management super easy, and keeps the configuration highly flexible.

 ### Worked Example: Analytics